 This is a new Information Collection Request (ICR).

 The Administration on Aging (AoA), Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS), proposes to use these data collection tools to monitor grantees receiving cooperative agreements in response to the funding opportunity: “PPHF - 2014 - Evidence-Based Falls Prevention Programs Financed Solely by 2014 Prevention and Public Health Funds (PPHF-2014).”
-ACL/AoA is awarding ten “state” and four “tribal” cooperative agreements for a two-year project period beginning in September, 2014.
+ACL/AoA awarded ten “state” and four “tribal” cooperative agreements for a two-year project period beginning in September, 2014.

 Eligible applicants for the state grants are domestic public or private non-profit entities including state and local governments, Indian tribal governments and organizations (American Indian/Alaskan Native/Native American), faith-based organizations, community-based organizations, hospitals, and institutions of higher education.
 Federally Recognized Tribes and Tribal organizations representing Federally Recognized Tribes are eligible to apply for the tribal grants.